-The number of training sessions delivered has increased over this past year and we aim to continue to further this reach across the institution, including the development of asynchronous modular courses to compliment in person training.
+The number of training sessions delivered has further increased over this past year and we continue to further our reach across the institution. including opting-in to pilot phase of the UK Research Integrity Office (UKRIO) online training module titled 'An Introduction to Research Integrity' with places for 600 staff and students.